zmkfirmware/zmk/docs/docs/config/index.md

 ### Changing Devicetree Properties

 Since Devicetree properties are set for specific nodes in the tree, you will first need to find the node you want to configure.
-You will typically need to search through the `.dts` file for you board, `.overlay` file for your shield, or a `.dtsi` file included in by of those files using an `#include` statement.
+You will typically need to search through the `.dts` file for your board, `.overlay` file for your shield, or a `.dtsi` file included by those files using an `#include` statement.

 A Devicetree node looks like this: